 To tell the truth, I could barely have found Sri Lanka on a map; the little island nation just wasn’t on my radar.
-I had absolutely no idea what to expect when we boarded the plane from Chennai to Sri Lanka’s major city, Colombo.
+I had absolutely no idea what to expect when we boarded the plane from south India to Sri Lanka’s major city, Colombo.

 Now, after three weeks in Sri Lanka, I realize that we need to go back at our earliest convenience.

 19 Reasons to Visit Sri Lanka This Year

 When you see something every day, it can become commonplace, even boring, right?

 Well, this has NEVER happened to us when it comes to monkeys.
 No matter how many monkeys we saw in Sri Lanka (and we saw hundreds), we were always on the lookout for more.

 We were always thrilled to get a little more monkey time in our lives.

 Related: If you’re wondering where to stay in Sri Lanka, this comprehensive guide by Journalist on the Run will help →

 2. Doing the Locomotion

 Who doesn’t love to sit on a train and watch the world sweep by to the rhythm and clatter of the wheels?